Chapter 5 : I like my job.

 “The fuck, Dom?”
 Louis yelps as he gathers his composure and manages to sit upright as well.

-I glance up at the doorway at his words, my eyes tracing over the figure of the person standing there.
+I glance up at the doorway at his words, my eyes tracing over the figure standing there.
 She looks almost exactly the same as in the pictures on the wall, perhaps just a bit older, with long, strawberry blonde hair streaming past her shoulders instead of cut into a short bob like in her Hogwarts years.

 “Put on a shirt, Lou,” she snaps before taking a small step inside.
 Louis’s face instantly blooms bright red, and he snatches his shirt off the couch quickly, muttering curses under his breath.